 - Suicidal thoughts and/or attempts

-There are two types of anxiety — normal and clinical.
-Humans are programmed to feel anxiety and panic in stressful situations, and anxiety symptoms are normal during these times.
-Clinical anxiety occurs when symptoms are present without stressors.
+There are two types of anxiety–normal and clinical.
+Because humans are programmed to feel anxiety and panic in stressful situations, anxiety symptoms are normal.
+But clinical anxiety occurs when symptoms are present without stressors.

-Like depression, there are multiple types of anxiety disorders, such as:
+Like depression, there are multiple types of anxiety disorders.
+For instance, the following: